Napoli win Italian title for first time in 33 years

 They last won the league in 1990 with a Diego Maradona-inspired side adding to their first title three years earlier.

-Victor Osimhen smashed in a 52nd minute equaliser after Sandi Lovric had given Udinese a shock lead.
+Victor Osimhen smashed in a 52nd-minute equaliser after Sandi Lovric had given Udinese a shock lead.

 And Napoli held on to the point they needed to win their third Serie A title with five games to spare.